cu-mkp/m-k-manuscript-data/_texts/p-113v_tl.md

 mode: tl
 editor: GR8975 Seminar Participants
 rights: Public Domain
-materials: [fountain water and mix into it as much as an egg # can hold of sal ammoniac water, mixed as described.
-If you want to cast lead or tin - because one would need more for casting gold or silver - having the water in your dish, add the sand and not the other way around by adding the water to the sand, and adjust it with such attentiveness that, while mixing it vigorously and wetting it quickly with a wooden, water, sal ammoniac water, lead, tin, gold, silver, sand, wood, clay, eggs, starch water, starch]
+materials: [fountain water & mix into it as much as an egg # can hold of sal ammoniac water, mixed as described.
+If you want to cast lead or tin - because one would need more for casting gold & silver - having the water in your dish, add the sand & not the other way around by adding the water to the sand, & adjust it with such attentiveness that, while mixing it vigorously & wetting it quickly with a wooden, water, sal ammoniac water, lead, tin, gold, silver, sand, wood, clay, eggs, starch water, starch]
 tools: []
 measurements: []
 bodyparts: []